-On average, 80% of the price of a packet of cigarettes in the UK is taxation, though it is as high as 90% on some brands.
+On average, 89% of the price of a packet of cigarettes in the UK is taxation, though it is over 90% on some brands.

 The Royal United Services Institute (RUSI) contends that “this policy of high taxation has the unintended yet inevitable consequence of generating an illicit market that generates substantial profits for sellers”.